 - Simmer for 5-10 mins, stirring occasionally and adding in more water or milk if you wish, so it doesn’t get too thick.
 Add half a teaspoon of cinnamon now.
 If using stevia drops to sweeten, add them to taste and mix well.
 If using a protein powder (see below) stir it in now.

 - Pour into a bowl and top with the berries and ground seeds and whatever other extras you choose.
 Variations:

 Use a chopped/grated apple pear or 2 plums instead of the berries

-Buckwheat is a rich source of a phytochemical called rutin, which helps build collagen in your body to help strengthen bones, intestines, blood vessels and skin.
-Purple fruits are rich in proanthocyanadins which are profoundly anti-inflammatory – like paracetamol but longer-acting and without side-effects! both amaranth and buckwheat are technically seeds rather than grains and are 100% gluten-free.
+Buckwheat is a rich source of a phytochemical called rutin, which helps build collagen in your body to help strengthen bones, intestines, blood vessels, and skin.
+Purple fruits are rich in proanthocyanidins which are profoundly anti-inflammatory – like paracetamol but longer-acting and without side effects! both amaranth and buckwheat are technically seeds rather than grains and are 100% gluten-free.
 Coeliacs can eat oats but only those that are certified gluten-free, that is, which are guaranteed not contaminated with gluten grains.
 Scientific research shows cinnamon helps regulate blood sugar levels.
-It is also anti-inflammatory, anti-ageing and helps neutralise harmful bacteria in the gut.
+It is also anti-inflammatory, anti-ageing, and helps neutralise harmful bacteria in the gut.
 Lecithin helps emulsify fats, aiding digestion.